 Frontier League

 The Frontier League (FL; French: Ligue Frontière, LF) is a professional baseball league in North America composed of 15 teams in the United States and 3 in Canada.
-The league is an official MLB Partner League since 2020, and the level of play is comparable to Minor League Baseball's Single-A level.
-The FL is headquartered in Sauget, Illinois.
+The league is an official MLB Partner League and is the oldest active independent professional baseball league in North America.
+The FL is headquartered at the Crushers' ballpark in Avon, Ohio.[citation needed]

 At its inception, the FL had eight teams, all in the United States.
 The league expanded to Canada in 1999, when the London Werewolves joined.
-From 2008 to 2019, the league operated with many different franchises, peaking with 14 in the league at one time.
-The league added five new teams as a result of the Can-Am and Frontier Leagues merger in 2020, then increased to 16 teams by 2021, and to 18 teams due to the 2025 expansion.
-Pearl, Mississippi and Kinston, North Carolina were awarded an expansion franchise in 2025; it acquired the baseball assets of the Mississippi Braves and the Down East Wood Ducks, which folded, and established the Mississippi Mud Monsters and the Down East Bird Dawgs that increased the total number of teams to 18.
+From 2008 to 2019, the league operated with several different franchise structures, peaking with 14 teams.
+The league added five teams as a result of the Can-Am and Frontier Leagues merger in 2020, increased to 16 teams by 2021, and reached 18 teams with 2025 expansion clubs in Pearl, Mississippi, and Kinston, North Carolina.
+The Mississippi Mud Monsters were established at Trustmark Park following the departure of the Mississippi Braves, while the Down East Bird Dawgs were established at Grainger Stadium following the departure of the Down East Wood Ducks.

 The league's regular season is typically held from May to September, with each team playing 96 games.
-Following the conclusion of the regular season, 8 teams advance to the Frontier League playoffs, a three-round tournament that runs into late-September to determine the league champion.
-Since the league's founding in 1993, the Schaumburg Boomers have won the most combined FL titles with four, and the reigning league champions are the Québec Capitales, who defeated the Washington Wild Things in the 2024 Frontier League Championship Series.
+Following the conclusion of the regular season, eight teams advance to the Frontier League playoffs, a three-round tournament that runs into late September to determine the league champion.
+The reigning league champions are the Québec Capitales, who defeated the Schaumburg Boomers in five games in the 2025 Frontier League Championship Series to win their fourth consecutive league title.

 The Frontier League was founded in 1993.
-It initially struggled to retain franchises, with four of its eight founding teams folding within three seasons, though steadily grew to twelve teams within a decade.
+It initially struggled to retain franchises, with four of its eight founding teams folding within three seasons, though it steadily grew to twelve teams within a decade.
 The first league champions were the Zanesville Greys.
-Eight teams have won more than one championship: Springfield in 1996 and 1998; Johnstown in 1995 (as the Steal) and in 2000 (as the Johnnies), Richmond Roosters in 2001 and 2002, Windy City in 2007 and 2008, the Joliet Slammers in 2011 and 2018, and the Evansville Otters in 2006 and 2016.
-With four titles, the Schaumburg Boomers have won the most league championships.
+Eight teams have won more than one championship: Springfield in 1996 and 1998; Johnstown in 1995 as the Steal and in 2000 as the Johnnies; Richmond Roosters in 2001 and 2002; Windy City in 2007 and 2008; the Joliet Slammers in 2011 and 2018; the Evansville Otters in 2006 and 2016; the Schaumburg Boomers in 2013, 2014, 2017 and 2021; and the Québec Capitales in 2022, 2023, 2024 and 2025.
+With four titles each, the Boomers and Capitales are tied for the most league championships.

-On June 20, 2000, Brian Tollberg debuted with the San Diego Padres, becoming the first FL player to make it to the Majors.
+On June 20, 2000, Brian Tollberg debuted with the San Diego Padres, becoming the first FL player to make it to the major leagues.
 A week later, Morgan Burkhart made his debut with the Boston Red Sox.

 See all